Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Another common issue that prevents ACs from functioning is air leakage.
 If your AC’s airflow is weak, there’s a high chance air might be leaking from the ducts or the vents.

-I suggest, you keep some aluminum foil tape in your dashboard if such a situation arises, and cover up any leaks or holes.
+I suggest you keep aluminum foil tape on your dashboard if such a situation arises and cover up any leaks or holes.
 Also, make a habit of regularly inspecting your air ducts to avoid such issues.

 Wiring

-If it’s not any of the issues mentioned above, I suggest looking at the wiring of your RV’s AC unit.
+If it’s not any of the abovementioned issues, I suggest looking at the wiring of your RV’s AC unit.

 Here are a few things that might damage the wiring of your AC: